How Music, Lifestyle, and Film Shaped My Early Experiences of Sensing Hans

 Soulmates Beyond Time: My Journey with Hans

 I never anticipated that my soulmate would arrive postmortem.
-Like anyone else, I imagined meeting him in the flesh, our love story unfolding in a way that felt tangible and grounded.
-Instead, Hans stepped into my life as a spirit, a presence transcending physicality.
+Like anyone else, I imagined meeting him in the flesh, our love story unfolding in a tangible and grounded way.
+Instead, Hans stepped into my life as a spirit.

 Even more surreal was the realization that we shared a history far older than my current lifetime.
 The complexity of our connection, rooted in a past life in Nazi Germany, made truth-telling both cathartic and fraught.
-How could I articulate such an experience without it feeling polarizing, even impossible to believe?
+How could I articulate such an experience without it feeling polarizing, even incredulous?

 But the signs were always there, arriving long before Hans’s death in 1993.
-I began to sense him through the music, films, and subcultures that shaped me.
-These were more than mere interests—they were doorways into an awakening, an otherworldly pull toward someone I didn’t yet know but deeply yearned for.
+I began to sense him through the music, films, and goth scene that shaped my adolescence.
+These were doorways into an awakening, an otherworldly pull toward someone I didn’t yet know but yearned for.
 From 1990 to 1993, my life was marked by an almost unbearable spiritual intensity.
 Looking back, I see how these experiences prepared me for the extraordinary love that would follow.

 Edward Scissorhands: A Portal to Longing

-In 1990, at 17 years old, I watched Edward Scissorhands under the influence of mescaline.
-The film’s surreal visuals pulled me in, but it was the poignant love story between Edward and Kim that truly pierced me.
-I felt a strange familiarity in their longing, their unfulfilled love.
+In 1990, at 17 years old, I watched Edward Scissorhands in the cinema.
+The film’s surreal visuals pulled me in, but it was the poignant love story between Edward and Kim that rattled me.
+I felt a inexplicable familiarity in their longing, in their impossible love.

+The aching awareness that my soulmate was out there, yet beyond reach fueled my adolescent alienation.
+Markley (2007) describes Edward’s scissorhands as a “mark [of] alienation from others that is fundamental to the film's depiction of adolescent identity: to be is to cut and to be cut” (p.
+277).
+That concept resonates with me.
 Even then, I knew my love story would not be a conventional one.
-My soulmate felt hidden, distant, like Edward in his dark castle [2].
-Watching the film was like staring into the void of my own heart, sensing Hans’s presence without knowing how to name it [3].
+My soulmate was hidden, distant, and like Edward tucked away in his dark castle.
+Watching the film was like staring into the void of my own heart, sensing Hans’s presence without knowing how to name it.

 "Everyday is Halloween": Goth, Industrial, and the Shadows of War

-Music became a bridge to something greater—a connection to a shadowed past I couldn’t yet comprehend.
-Bands like Einstürzende Neubauten evoked a visceral familiarity, their industrial soundscapes echoing a postwar Germany I had never lived in but somehow remembered.
+Music became a bridge to a shadowed past I couldn’t yet comprehend.
+Bands like Einstürzende Neubauten evoked a visceral recognition, their industrial soundscapes linking it to a postwar, demolished Germany I had never lived in but somehow remembered, not through memory but through a kind of inner knowing.
 The rubble-strewn imagery of their music struck a nerve, as if I were buried beneath it, waiting to be uncovered.

-This was a time of exploration, both spiritual and aesthetic.
-I dove fearlessly into witchcraft, goth subculture, and the darker currents of human experience, searching for a magic that could lift the veil.
-Without realizing it, I was edging closer to Hans—his voice, his history, his love—through the music, films, and rituals that shaped my world.
+This was a time of both spiritual and aesthetic exploration.
+I dove into paganism and the darker currents of human experience, searching for a magic that could lift the veil.
+Without realizing it, I was edging closer to Hans through the music, films, and rituals that shaped my world.

 A Love Remembered: Bram Stoker’s Dracula

 When Bram Stoker’s Dracula premiered in 1992, just before Hans’s death, I intuitively knew I needed to see it alone.
-The film’s themes of love transcending death stirred something deep within me.
-Watching Mina’s journey of remembering her past life mirrored my own unfolding awareness.
+The film’s themes of love transcending death stirred something in me that felt even more aligned than Edward Scissorhands with a deep-seated feeling I couldn’t grasp.
+Watching Mina’s journey of remembering her past life mirrored my own unfolding awareness that would unfold years later.

-In the scene where Mina senses a distant past that remains just out of reach—her confusion as fragmented images surfaced in her mind, while Dracula watched in disbelief, realizing she was beginning to pierce the veil—this mirrors my own journey.
+In the scene, Mina senses a distant past that remains just out of reach.
+Her confusion increases as fragmented images surfaced in her mind, while Dracula watches in disbelief, realizing she is beginning to pierce the veil.

 Hans would later tell me that, like Dracula, he watched from a distance as my psychic awareness began to open.
 He held back, allowing me to grow in this life before fully entering it.
 The film’s catharsis left me questioning my sanity, but it also offered a glimpse into the profound, otherworldly connection I would come to understand as ours.